alacritty/alacritty/README.md

 disappears.
 Actual throughput and rendering performance are still better in Alacritty.

-**_My arrow keys don't work._**

-It sounds like you deleted some key bindings from your config file.
-Please reference the default config file to restore them.

 ## IRC

 Alacritty discussion can be found in `#alacritty` on freenode.